ooni/probe-cli/CONTRIBUTING.md

 We build binary packages for each tagged release.
 We will use external tools for publishing binaries to our Debian repository, Maven Central, etc.

+## Community Channels

+Stuck somewhere or Have any questions? please join our [Slack Channels](https://slack.ooni.org/) or [IRC](ircs://irc.oftc.net:6697/#ooni).
+We're here to help and always available to discuss.